Turnover (food)

-A turnover is a small pie, made by placing a filling on a piece of pastry or viennoiserie dough.
+A turnover is a baked or fried food, made by placing a filling on a piece of pastry or viennoiserie dough.
 The dough is then folded over and sealed, and is then cooked by either baking or frying.
 Turnovers can be sweet or savoury and are often eaten as a sort of portable meal or dessert.
 Throughout the world, turnovers are known by different names.
 For example, in Spanish-speaking countries they are known as empanadas, while pasty, originally a Cornish term, has spread across the globe.

 It is common for sweet turnovers to have a fruit filling and be made with a puff pastry or shortcrust pastry dough and covered with icing.
 Savoury turnovers generally contain meat, vegetables or a mixture of both, and can be made with any sort of pastry dough.
-Savoury turnovers are often sold as convenience foods in supermarkets.